pablogila/CrystalReader/README.md

             warning_message = "took "+str(loop_time)+"s to read"
             warning = [file_name, warning_message]
             warnings.append(warning)
+            # Stop displaying ETA in the progress bar
+            bar = None
 ```

 * `ev_kjmol()` and `cm_ev()` are the conversion factors used to transform values from eV to kJ/mol and from cm^-1 to eV.